NEU-Libraries/drs-toolkit-wp-plugin/README.md

 6. Copy a valid `config.php` file with the correct credentials into the root folder

-7. Register your site on google analytics and add your code to a git-ignored file called analytics.php
+7. Optionally, register your site on google analytics and add your code to a git-ignored file called analytics.php

   ```
     cd /wp-content/themes/quest-child